 Later on, you will need a source of renewable healing, in addition to the usual means of non-renewable (ability and consumable) healing.
 Consumable healing and your maximum MP will eventually be exhausted if you don't find another way to heal.
 There are only a few ways to go about this:

 Healing Through Necromancy

-Deep Dwarves cannot use the Regeneration spell, but they can use Vampiric Draining.
-This spell requires a living target in melee range to be effective; luckily, the game provides plenty of these.
-It is only found in the Book of Necromancy or in randart spellbooks.
+The Vampiric Draining spell is an excellent choice for any Deep Dwarf.
+It requires a living target in melee range to be effective; luckily, the game provides plenty of these.
+Vampiric Draining is only found in the Book of Necromancy or in randart spellbooks.
 Vampiric Draining can be obtained in three ways:

 Gifted necromancers can also use Borgnjor's Revivification to heal, but this is as much of an emergency spell for Deep Dwarves as it is for any other character, given its cost in max HP.

 - Makhleb gives HP for killing most enemies.
 It is by far the most common choice for Deep Dwarves, since Makhleb's healing is useful everywhere, and its other abilities are useful to just about any character build.

 - The Shining One gives HP on killing "evil" enemies (namely demons, undead, and many spellcasters).
 This alone is not sufficient in most areas of the game, however; only in certain optional areas is it likely to be a reliable, consistent source of healing.
 Also note that worshiping The Shining One precludes using Necromancy and vampiric weapons as means of healing.